albertstarfield/project-zephyrine/README.md

     *   It detects your operating system and hardware for a suitable setup.
     *   It manages a local Conda environment to handle dependencies.
     *   It installs necessary Python and Node.js packages.
-    *   It helps download required AI models and assets.
+    *   It helps download required Adaptive System required models and assets.
     *   It starts all application services.

     Execute it with Python: